jricoiii/jricoiii/content/courses/stat159_s21/assignments.md

 - Improve clarity in the reporting of an analysis.
 - Improve accuracy in conducting the analysis.

 And hopefully, during the discussion you are able to see errors in your work or a better way to explain your findings.
 If so, please make changes to your report and embed the modified report (***tip***: *make a copy of the initial report, otherwise the initial slide show will change and you will lose your original report*) under your initial post.
-We will be developing a portfolio that includes each of your skill developments, so being diligent with an attitude towards continuous improvement of your reports will be of immense value when you work to clean up your portfolio for final submission at the conclusion of the semester.
+We will be developing a portfolio that includes all of your works, so being diligent with an attitude towards continuous improvement of your reports will be of immense value when you work to clean up your portfolio for final submission at the conclusion of the semester.

-#### Grading of Skill Development Report and Discussion
-Each report and discussion is worth a total of **10 points**.
-I will grade your latest submitted Report, so any modification that you make will improve your grade.
-Late submissions will not accepted.
-Your 2 lowest grades out of the 10 modules will be dropped.
-So, if extenuating circumstances come up, missing up to 2 skill developments will not affect your grade.

-**Grading Criteria**
-- Posted on Time (Sat at Noon) -  2 pts
-- Met Minimum Participation in Discussion - 2 pts
-- Report completely address the task - 2 pts
-- Report is accurate and clear - 3 pts
-- Discussion was productive - 1 pt (this is based on the overall group's discussion)

 ### Projects
 Each project will be worth 25 pts.  *Grading criteria for the project is still being developed.
 Details to be shared as soon as possible.*